Apply to USDS

 USDS operates on a tour-of-service model with a maximum term of four years.
 While most people serve for one or two years, we’ll consider some shorter tours as well.
 Time commitments are not binding.

-To learn about the developer, product, design, and acquisition skills we’re hiring for, see “How we work”.
+To learn about the developer, product, design, data science, and acquisition skills we’re hiring for, see “How we work”.

 - Complete the application below and attach your resume (and portfolio, if you’re a designer!).